lamba92/bayesian-net-project/README.md

 Definiamo una funzione di valutazione la quale utilizza una delle seguenti euristiche:

- - Min-neighbors: The cost of a vertex is the number of neighbors it has in the current graph.
+ - **Min-neighbors**: The cost of a vertex is the number of neighbors it has in the current graph.

- - Min-weight: The cost of a vertex is the product of weights — domain cardinality — of its neighbors.
+ - **Min-weight**: The cost of a vertex is the product of weights — domain cardinality — of its neighbors.

- - Min-ﬁll: The cost of a vertex is the number of edges that need to be added to the graph due to its elimination.
+ - **Min-ﬁll**: The cost of a vertex is the number of edges that need to be added to the graph due to its elimination.

- - Weighted-min-ﬁll: The cost of a vertex is the sum of weights of the edges that need to be added to the graph due to its elimination, where a weight of an edge is the product of weights of its constituent vertices.
+ - **Weighted-min-ﬁll**: The cost of a vertex is the sum of weights of the edges that need to be added to the graph due to its elimination, where a weight of an edge is the product of weights of its constituent vertices.

 Tuttavia è dimostrato che nessuna di queste funzioni sia migliore di un'altra in quanto la loro bontà è strettamente dipendente dalla topologia della rete su cui l'algoritmo stesso viene applicato.